-It is crucial that, once the magnitude of a financial crisis is established, thorough negotiations be undertaken with creditors and stakeholders to avoid insolvency.
-In fact, such negotiations, undertaken in good faith, are a legal prerequisite to filing a chapter 9 case.
-Even if the municipality already has determined that it likely will be forced to file for bankruptcy protection, it should continue to try to negotiate with key creditors to avoid that result, and should carefully document what steps are taken to reach agreement.
-It is not necessary that a municipality accept a short term fix that only briefly defers an inevitable meltdown.
-But if such a fix is offered, the municipality must analyze it carefully and make sure it can prove that in fact it will not solve the municipality's problems sufficiently to avoid both short-term and long-term insolvency.
+It is crucial that, once the magnitude of a financial crisis is established, the municipality attempt to commence negotiations with creditors and stakeholders to avoid insolvency.
+In fact, such negotiations, undertaken in good faith, are a legal prerequisite to filing a chapter 9 case in some jurisdictions.
+Even if the municipality already has determined that it likely will be forced to file for bankruptcy protection, it should continue to try to negotiate with key creditors to avoid that result.
+It also should carefully document what steps are taken to reach agreement.
+It is not necessary or even prudent that a municipality accept a short-term fix that only briefly defers an inevitable meltdown.
+But if such a fix is offered, the municipality must analyze it carefully to determine whether it will resolve the municipality's problems sufficiently to avoid both short-term and longterm insolvency.
 For example, it makes no sense to renegotiate a long-term debt obligation by deferring interest or other payments for a year if, on the first anniversary of the deferral, the municipality will be unable to satisfy the revised obligation absent something akin to divine intervention.
 Similarly, a municipality should not accept one-time concessions from labor that would avoid insolvency in the short term but extend unsustainable labor agreements by one or more years such that insolvency is inevitable and the deficit facing the municipality will be even deeper as a result of the extension.
+Indeed, labor made such a proposal at the outset of the Vallejo chapter 9 case, and the City's firm rejection of the proposal was approved by the bankruptcy court.